The Founder’s Journey:

 Phase 3: Building Something That Can’t Be Ignored

-It wasn’t enough to create high-quality products.
+It wasn’t enough for me to create high-quality products.

 I wanted to prove something bigger—that a business can succeed without exploiting people, without lowering standards, and without following the same corporate greed playbook.